indishere/Purelymail_Public_MCP/README.md

-# Purelymail_Public_MCP
+# Purelymail Public MCP

-This is the MCP server for purelymail.com.
+This is a unofficial MCP server for purelymail.com as purelymail didn't had one.

 Feel free to collaborate and contribute.